Frederick R Carrick, DC, PhD, MS-HPEd

 - Flipped classroom available in your on-demand coursework

-- 3 Days of live training via onsite or live-stream with Professor Frederick Carrick
+- 3 Days of training via online, self-paced learning with Professor Frederick Carrick

 - 25-neurology hours towards the ACFN Neurology Fellowship

-- 1 Year of access to the On-Demand recording of the module.
+- LIFETIME access to the On-Demand recording of the module.

 - 3 months of unlimited access to Medline upon completion of the module